-A few days back while returning home from office I went to vegetable market like I do it regularly and found some fresh “Katoya Data”, a type of drumstick, I, though, have had it several times in form of a Bengali style Chorchori but never made it and I didn’t even know the veggies I need to make the Katoya Data Chorchori.
-However, without any further delay, I called my mother to gather the details and the recipe and I thought it is better to share the conversation with my mother just the way it was.
+A few days back while returning home from office I went to vegetable market like I do it regularly and found some fresh “Katoya Data”.
+A type of drumstick, I, though, have had it several times in form of a Bengali style Chorchori but never made it.
+I didn’t even know the veggies I need to make the Katoya Data Chorchori.
+However, without any further delay, I called my mother to gather the details and the recipe.
+I thought it is better to share the conversation with my mother just the way it was.

 For me, Katoya Data Chorchori is a comfort food and I don’t prefer to fry vegetables separately instead I choose to sauté veggies in little oil.
 You can opt for whatever you feel like.